-With Real regularly competing on three fronts during a season, Mourinho, like the coaches at Europe’s other major clubs, must alternate his team so that players avoid fatigue and do not become unhappy on the bench if not regular first choices.
+With Real regularly competing on three fronts during a season, Ancelotti, like the coaches at Europe’s other major clubs, must alternate his team so that players avoid fatigue and do not become unhappy on the bench if not regular first choices.

 Cristiano Ronaldo will typically feature on the left of this attacking midfield trio.
 His pace and skill makes him one of the best soccer players in the world.
 The former Manchester United star likes to cut inside on his favored right foot and fire in shots on goal.
-On the other side, Argentina winger Angel Di Maria generally starts, and he is another tricky customer, much admired by Mourinho, and one of the Portuguese’s first signings in 2010.
-Jose Maria Callejon acts as back-up on the wing.
+On the other side, Gareth Bale will usually feature, having joined the club for a world record fee in 2013.

 Argentina winger Angel Di Maria provides competition, and he is another tricky customer, brought in by Mourinho in 2010.